nandhika03/Detecting_Financial_Market_Regimes/README.md

 - Gaussian Mixture Model (GMM)

 The number of regimes was selected through hyperparameter tuning using clustering-specific metrics such as silhouette score, fuzzy partition coefficient (FPC), and log-likelihood.

 ---

-### Key Results
-- Hidden Markov Models produced the most interpretable regimes when applied to simple, smoothed feature sets, exhibiting temporal persistence and coherent transitions.
-- K-Means and Fuzzy C-Means performed better on multivariate feature sets, producing simpler and more visually interpretable clusters, though sometimes at the cost of oversimplification.
-- Gaussian Mixture Models consistently produced low-confidence and visually ambiguous regime assignments.
-- Objective clustering metrics did not always align with human interpretability, highlighting a trade-off between quantitative evaluation and practical usefulness.

----